 The dam was inspected in 2011 and DEM issued an NOV to the City of Providence in 2012 for the unsafe condition.
-The City requested a hearing on the NOV and entered a Consent Agreement with DEM in 2014.
-The Consent Agreement provides a schedule by which the dam will be returned to a safe condition.
+The City requested a hearing on the NOV and entered a

+Consent Agreement with DEM in 2014.
+The Consent Agreement provided a schedule by which the dam would be returned to a safe condition.
 DEM approved an application to repair the low level outlet in 2015.
 Subsequent to obtaining bid costs to complete the work, the City decided to investigate removal of the dam, and the Consent Agreement was amended to reflect this.
+However, the amended compliance deadlines have passed and the dam remains in an unsafe condition.